utilmind/git-deployment/README.md

 # git-deployment

-Git deployment script example by UtilMind
+Git deployment (and monitoring the code integrity) examples by UtilMind

 #### QUICK START:
 1. Rename this PHP-script into your project name